midkiffaries/m20T1/README.md

 - Custom modals for alerts, confirmation and custom HTML
 - Sidebars with widgets for blog pages
 - Widget support in the site header and footer
-- Unique homepage, 404, attachment and a privacy policy pages
+- Unique homepage, 404, attachment (image) and a privacy policy pages
-- Featured image support for the hero image
+- Featured image support for use as the page header background
 - Built with SEO and social media in mind
 - Built in Breadcrumbs